ASER: Towards Large-scale Commonsense Knowledge Acquisition via Higher-order Selectional Preference over Eventualities: Contributions

 \section{Contributions}

 The contributions of all authors are as follows.

-\begin{itemize} \item \textbf{Hongming Zhang}: Proposing the idea of using higher-order selectional preference over eventualities to represent commonsense knowledge, designing the ASER structure, designing the eventuality and edge patterns, designing the eventuality extraction algorithm, Selecting data, conducting intrinsic evaluation, conducting extrinsic evaluations (except dialogue system), and writing the paper. \item \textbf{Xin Liu}: Pre-processing raw data, constituency parsing and clause analyzing, extracting relations with discourse parsing systems, designing the ASER database schema and the construction pipeline, providing APIs for SQLite and MongoDB, and drafting the major of Section~\ref{sec:aser-construction} and~\ref{sec:statistics}. \item \textbf{Haojie Pan}: Exploring and implementing the conceptualization with Probase and drafting attached sections, conducting the extrinsic evaluation on the dialogue system, designing the client-server model for the distributed ASER system, and preparing the online demo. \item \textbf{Haowen Ke}: Pre-processing raw data with CoreNLP to acquire lemazied tokens, pos-tags, name entities, dependency tree, and constituency tree.
-Analyzing the inference results in ASER and drafting Section~\ref{sec:inference}. \item \textbf{Jiefu Ou}: Implementing the rule-based inference over ASER with the AMIE+ system.
-Assisting Xin Liu for discourse relation extraction and assisting Haowen Ke for analyzing the inference results in ASER. \item \textbf{Tianqing Fang}: Analyzing the relation between ASER and other commonsense Knowledge bases, and drafting Section~\ref{sec:transferability}. \item \textbf{Yangqiu Song}: Proposing the ideas of building an eventuality centric knowledge graph, using conceptualization for abstraction and instantiation, managing the ASER project, and revising the paper. \end{itemize}
+\begin{itemize} \item \textbf{Hongming Zhang}: Proposing the idea of using higher-order selectional preference over eventualities to represent commonsense knowledge, designing the ASER structure, designing the eventuality and edge patterns, designing the eventuality extraction algorithm, selecting data, conducting intrinsic evaluation, conducting extrinsic evaluations (except dialogue system), and writing the paper. \item \textbf{Xin Liu}: Designing and implementing data pre-processing, constituency parsing, clause analyzing, relation extracting with discourse parsing systems, the ASER database schema, and the construction pipeline, providing scripts for extraction and conceptualization and APIs for knowledge databases, managing data and code, and drafting the major of Section~\ref{sec:aser-construction} and~\ref{sec:statistics}. \item \textbf{Haojie Pan}: Exploring and implementing the conceptualization with Probase, conducting the extrinsic evaluation on the dialogue system, designing the client-server model for the distributed ASER system, and preparing the online demo, and drafting sections relevant to conceptualization. \item \textbf{Haowen Ke}: Pre-processing raw data with CoreNLP to acquire lemmatized tokens, pos-tags, name entities, dependency tree, and constituency tree, analyzing the inference results in ASER, and drafting Section~\ref{sec:inference}. \item \textbf{Jiefu Ou}: Implementing the rule-based inference over ASER with the AMIE+ system.
+Assisting Xin Liu for discourse relation extraction and assisting Haowen Ke for analyzing the inference results in ASER. \item \textbf{Tianqing Fang}: Analyzing the relation between ASER and other commonsense knowledge bases, and drafting Section~\ref{sec:transferability}. \item \textbf{Yangqiu Song}: Proposing the ideas of building an eventuality centric knowledge graph, using conceptualization for abstraction and instantiation, managing the ASER project, and revising the paper. \end{itemize}